-On or before the Annual Report Date, the Reporting Party shall cause the Annual Report to be delivered to the Authority, the Trustee and each Repository.
+On or before the Annual Report Date, the Reporting Party shall cause the Annual Report to be delivered to the Authority, the Trustee and the MSRB.
 To the extent included in an Annual Report, the financial statements shall be audited and prepared in accordance with generally accepted accounting principles.
-Each Annual Report may incorporate any information on file with each Repository or the Commission, instead of setting forth the information in the annual report.
-Concurrently with the delivery of the Annual Report to the Trustee, there shall be delivered written evidence from the Reporting Party stating whether or not the Annual Report has been provided to each Repository.
+Financial information or operating data may be included in each Annual Report by specific reference to any documents available to the public on the MSRB's internet website or file with the Commission, instead of setting forth such information in the Annual Report.
+Concurrently with the delivery of the Annual Report to the Trustee, there shall be delivered written evidence from the Reporting Party stating whether or not the Annual Report has been provided to the MSRB.